Transform Your Thinking; Transform Your Life

 Sometimes Fear can compel us to do some remarkable things but also has the power to cripple our thinking.
 Everyone of us has experienced fear in our lives and it is how we move forward not allowing that fear to consume our thinking that is the key.
 Fear is a natural response to changeable and uncertain situations.
 To attach to that fear and live life within her is not a natural response, this is overthinking.
 If fear is having a crippling effect on your decision making, we are overthinking life and need to find a way to relax.
 Meditation helps to calm the mind and settle the overthinking.
 Feel the fear and do it anyway

-*Dhamma Tāpasā is a trained former Buddhist Monk and the spiritual name given to Andrew Hallas.
-Now a Life Changing and inspirational Positive Coach, a certified NLP Practitioner, Mindfulness Trainer, a Motivational Speaker and a Published Author.
+*Dhamma Tāpasā is a fully trained former Buddhist Monk and the spiritual name given to Andrew Hallas.
+Now a Life Changing and Inspirational Positive Transformation Guide, Mindfulness Trainer, Published Author and the creator of The Revive & Thrive Positive Mind Training Challenge

-Our most Compelling Original Moral Stories
+Some Of Our Most Compelling Stories